 Ford Focus review - Practicality, comfort and boot space

-Plenty of space in the cabin for a family with fast-growing children - and the boot should be just about big enough to cope with their luggage too.
+There's plenty of space in the Ford Focus cabin - and the boot should be just about big enough to cope with family life.

 One of the Mk3 Focus’s biggest problems was a shortage of interior space, so Ford went back to the drawing board for the Mk4 Focus and extended the wheelbase (the gap between the front and rear axles) by more than five centimetres.